Abhinav-sbhat/3.-Neuro-Brain-EEG-Intent-Recognition-System-/README.md

-🧠 NeuroBrain – EEG-Based Intent Recognition System NeuroBrain is an advanced AI-powered EEG communication system designed to decode human intentions (like “Yes”, “No”, “Emergency”, etc.) using brainwave data.
-This project bridges neuroscience and machine learning to enable intuitive, hands-free communication — especially beneficial for individuals with physical disabilities.
+# 🧠 NeuroBrain: A Real-Time EEG-Based Intention Recognition System for Immobile Patients Using AI

+## 🔍 Overview
+**NeuroBrain** is a real-time Brain-Computer Interface (BCI) system that utilizes EEG (Electroencephalography) signals to detect and classify human intentions such as motor imagery and imagined speech.
+The system is designed especially for **immobile or paralyzed individuals**, enabling them to communicate or control devices using only their brain activity.

 📥 Dataset – BCI Horizon 4
 To run this project, download publicly available EEG data from the BCI Competition IV Dataset A (Graz Dataset A):